Haemulon melanurum

 Haemulon melanurum, the cottonwick grunt, is a species of ray-finned fish within the family Haemulidae.
 The species is found inhabiting tropical waters in the western Atlantic near parts of North and South America.
-The species can grow to a maximum length of 43.5 centimeters, however individuals are most commonly found at lengths of 25 centimeters.
-The maximum published weight of the species was 550 grams.
+The species can grow to a maximum length of 43.5 cm, however individuals are most commonly found at lengths of 25 cm.
+The maximum published weight of the species was 550 g.
 Adults are silver in coloration with narrow yellow stripes running along the body, with a bronze line in front of the eye.
 Adults also possess a black line running from the beginning of the dorsal fins to the caudal fins.
 It is an oviparous schooling fish that feeds on crustaceans.

 Distribution & habitat

 The cottonwick grunt is found distributed in much of the Caribbean and other nearby areas, spanning from northern Brazil to southeastern Florida and Veracruz, as well as southeastern Texas and Bermuda.
-Habitats include clear waters up to 50 meters deep, often alongside reefs and adjacent seagrass beds.
+Habitats include clear waters up to 50 m deep, often alongside reefs and adjacent seagrass beds.
 It may also be found alongside shipwrecks that act as artificial reefs.